Totzeret HaAretz Towers: Totzeret HaAretz 1

 Totzeret HaAretz 1, completed on February 3, 2019, spans 30 floors and 125 m.
 It contains 57000 m2 of office space, and cost ILS 950 million to build.
 Architect Asa Bruno from Ron Arad's office oversaw the tower's construction.

 According to the architects, the tower is meant to resemble an iceberg.
 The tower stands on three legs of seven floors each, containing the technical infrastructure of the building.
 This was done in order to free up the roof, measuring about 800 m2 in area, for public use.
 The legs are also meant to house a restaurant and café, and part of the roof is reserved for a restaurant.
 There is atrium in the middle of the tower, spanning the floors above the legs.
 The building features double glass panels, with centrally-controlled curtains in between.
 Between the floors there are Dekton-covered protrusions that provide shade.

 Totzeret HaAretz 2 and 3

-Totzeret HaAretz 2, slated for completion in 2026 and will be 303 m tall, making it one of the tallest buildings in the city.
+Totzeret HaAretz 2, slated for completion in 2026, will be 303 m tall, making it one of the tallest buildings in the city.
 According to the developer, a skyscraper with 140000 m2 of office space was approved by the Tel Aviv local planning committee in August 2019.
 Its construction was officially announced in December 2021, with a height of 75 floors.